ant-media/ant-media-documentation/docs/guides/publish-live-stream/srt/srt.md

 To enable this feature, we utilized Haivision's official [SRT library](https://github.com/Haivision/srt) and created an SRT preset for [JavaCPP-Presets](https://github.com/bytedeco/javacpp-presets).
 We intend to submit a pull request for the JavaCPP-Presets repository.

-Below is a guide on how to publish an SRT stream to Ant Media Server.
+Below is a guide on how to publish an SRT stream to the Ant Media Server.

 ## Pushing SRT stream with FFmpeg